While They Question, You Qualify

 💼 THE OFFER:

-AI Training Data Audit — document what's in a company's training datasets, flag potential copyright issues, create compliance paper trails. $10K–$30K depending on scope.
+AI Training Data Audit: Document what's in a company's training datasets, flag potential copyright issues, create compliance paper trails. $10K–$30K per engagement (AI Governance Specialists average $141K–$221K/yr full-time; independents bill $150–$300/hr per IAPP Privacy Workforce Survey 2025-26 and ZipRecruiter 2026; priced at 40–100 hr engagement).
 If you have legal, compliance, or data governance background, this is a specialty waiting to be claimed.

 The AI Antitrust Navigator